Artatol/Sandbox/readme.md

 Artatol Nette Sandbox
 =====================

-Sandbox is a pre-packaged and pre-configured Nette Framework application + basic utilities for artatol projects that you can use as the skeleton for your new applications.
+Hello, Sandbox is a pre-packaged and pre-configured Nette Framework application + basic utilities for artatol projects that you can use as the skeleton for your new applications.

 [Nette](http://nette.org) is a popular tool for PHP web development.